CalebPerez1/AWS-Security-Audit-Tool/README.md

 ---

----

 ## 🧠 Example Use Case

-> Imagine a small to mid-sized business with an expanding AWS footprint.
+Imagine a business with an expanding AWS footprint.
 The security team wants daily visibility into potential risks without relying on expensive enterprise tooling.
->
-> They deploy this tool on a dedicated macOS machine and schedule it to run every 12 hours using LaunchAgents.
+They deploy this tool on a dedicated macOS machine and schedule it to run every 12 hours using LaunchAgents.
 It scans for risky IAM permissions, open security groups, public S3 buckets, and users without MFA.
->
-> The results are automatically pushed to a Slack channel and indexed into Splunk for visualization and correlation.
-With minimal setup and no ongoing cloud costs, the team now gets actionable alerts and centralized logging — all from one lightweight audit bot.
+The results are automatically pushed to a Slack channel and indexed into Splunk for visualization and correlation.
+With minimal setup and no ongoing cloud costs, the team now gets actionable alerts and audit logs.

 ---

-## Future Ideas
+## 💡 Future Ideas

 - 📧 Email alert support (SMTP integration)
 - 📊 Export results as CSV or JSON